Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 3. My imagery
 ~~~~~~~~~~~~~~

-For process multiple images on one area you can use our "My imagery" tool available in Mapflow QGIS.
+To process multiple images in one area you can use "My imagery" tool available in Mapflow QGIS.

 The main scenario of working with My imagery in QGIS: